Attention!

 If your child is absent due to illness, please contact the Health Office at 924-3252, Ext.
 4412 before 10:00am.
 If the Health Office does not receive a call from the parent/guardian, a phone call is made home to verify the absence.

 Parents must provide a written excuse for each absence.
 Written excuses should contain the reason and date of absence, and should be presented to the homeroom teacher as soon as your child returns to school.
 Written excuses in the form of an email are acceptable as well.
-Please email our nurse, Christine Berardino at berardinoc@victorschools.org.
+Please email our nurse, Marissa Smith at smithmar@victorschools.org.

 Tardiness